Pelote and Western Carolina host Wofford - WTOP News

 Spartanburg, South Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Western Carolina takes on Wofford after Bernard Pelote scored 22 points in Western Carolina’s 88-69 loss to the Samford Bulldogs.
+BOTTOM LINE: Western Carolina plays Wofford after Bernard Pelote scored 22 points in Western Carolina’s 88-69 loss to the Samford Bulldogs.

-The Terriers have gone 4-1 in home games.
-Wofford is ninth in the SoCon with 22.8 defensive rebounds per game led by Kyler Filewich averaging 6.1.
+The Terriers are 4-1 in home games.
+Wofford scores 74.6 points and has outscored opponents by 3.5 points per game.

-The Catamounts are 0-2 in SoCon play.
+The Catamounts are 0-2 against conference opponents.
 Western Carolina is second in the SoCon with 25.7 defensive rebounds per game led by Pelote averaging 5.9.

 Wofford scores 74.6 points per game, 3.6 fewer points than the 78.2 Western Carolina allows.
-Western Carolina averages 69.2 points per game, 1.9 fewer than the 71.1 Wofford allows to opponents.
+Western Carolina averages 9.2 made 3-pointers per game this season, 0.6 more makes per game than Wofford gives up.

-The Terriers and Catamounts square off Wednesday for the first time in conference play this season.
+The Terriers and Catamounts match up Wednesday for the first time in SoCon play this season.

-Cord Stansberry is shooting 30.4% from beyond the arc with 1.8 made 3-pointers per game for the Catamounts, while averaging 11 points.
+Cord Stansberry averages 1.8 made 3-pointers per game for the Catamounts, scoring 11.0 points while shooting 30.4% from beyond the arc.

 LAST 10 GAMES: Terriers: 5-5, averaging 75.4 points, 33.8 rebounds, 16.7 assists, 5.6 steals and 2.5 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 70.1 points per game.